Trust is a bond. It holds everything from families to entire nations together. But are we living in a world where those bonds are breaking?

 How do we rebuild trust once it’s broken?
 And why is trust so essential for our survival?

 Episode 1.
 Trust in the animal kingdom: It’s easy to think that evolution rewards ruthlessness, but is trust the trait that allowed humanity to survive and thrive?
 We look to the animal world for answers.
-Available/broadcast September 19.
+Available/rebroadcast November 28.

 Episode 2.
-How our brains process trust: What happens in our brains when we trust someone?
+The brain science of trust: What happens in our brains when we trust someone?
 Neuroscientists explain how our brains process trust, and why it's worth the risk.
+Available/broadcast November 29.

 Episode 3.
-When trust is lost: For decades Brazil has ranked near the bottom of surveys that assess trust in society.
+Lessons from Brazil's trust crisis: For decades Brazil has ranked near the bottom of surveys that assess trust in society.
 In one recent survey, 63% of citizens said they distrust their communities, compared to 20% in the U.S. What has led to such low levels of trust in Brazil, and what impact has this had?
+Available/broadcast November 30.

 Episode 4.
-Trust and skepticism: Trust is essential to a functioning society.
+How healthy skepticism builds trust: Trust is essential to a functioning society.
 But absolute trust is risky, too.
 We examine the role of skepticism in the act of trusting.
 How do we strike the right balance to achieve a good life and a good society?
+Available/broadcast December 1.

 Episode 5.
-How to rebuild trust: Trust — in our institutions, our leaders, in each other — can erode away.
+How to rebuild trust in America: Trust — in our institutions, our leaders, in each other — can erode away.
 But trust can also be rebuilt, even after devastating events.
 How can humans rebuild trust?
+Available/broadcast December 2.

 How to listen